OlegS2023/skab-anomaly-detection-pytorch/README.md

 # SKAB Anomaly Detection — PyTorch

-Deep learning models for multivariate time-series anomaly detection, implemented in PyTorch and evaluated on the [Skoltech Anomaly Benchmark (SKAB)](https://github.com/waico/SKAB).

-This project was developed as part of a Bachelor's thesis at [your university] and provides a systematic comparison of unsupervised anomaly detection methods on industrial IoT sensor data.

----

-## About

-This project implements and evaluates deep learning architectures for anomaly detection on industrial IoT sensor data.
-The models are trained and tested on SKAB — a benchmark dataset collected from a physical pump testbed at the Skolkovo Institute of Science and Technology.
+A Master's thesis project comparing unsupervised anomaly detection methods on industrial time-series data.
+Models are implemented in PyTorch and benchmarked on [SKAB](https://github.com/waico/SKAB) — a real-world dataset from a pump testbed at the Skolkovo Institute of Science and Technology.

-The benchmark covers two anomaly detection tasks:
+Two tasks are evaluated:

-- **Outlier detection** — detecting single-point anomalies (metric: F1 score)
+- **Outlier detection** — single-point anomalies (metric: F1 score)
-- **Changepoint detection** — detecting collective anomalies / regime shifts (metric: NAB score)
+- **Changepoint detection** — regime shifts (metric: NAB score)

 ---